KJ234/Password-Generator/README.md

 ## Description

 The homework for this week was to create a password based on a series of prompts.
 We were given starter code.
+When you click Generate Password, a sequence of prompts will appear.
+Once you've selected your characters, a password should appear on the page.

 ## Criteria